 - To talk about how a sciatica diet plan can help your recovery

-- To talk about how to include more foods that help sciatica
+- To talk about some easy ways to include more foods that help sciatica in your diet

 Sciatica Diet Plan to Accelerate Recovery

-Some foods will help to ease sciatic nerve pain faster than others.
+Some foods will help to ease sciatic nerve pain – while others do the opposite.

-Making changes like these to your diet will seem like a small factor in your recovery, but in reality adding these foods that help sciatica to your diet will make you feel significantly better, a lot quicker than you would without taking this action.
+Making changes to your diet may seem like a small factor in your recovery; but in reality, adding these foods that help sciatica to your diet will make you feel significantly better, a lot quicker than you would without making these changes.

 One of my patients came to see me with raging sciatica one time.